Euphrasiologist/nu_plugin_bio/example/README.md

 # Using `nu_plugin_bio`

+The homepage README gives instructions on how to download `nu_plugin_bio`.

 ## The `tests` directory

 The tests data contains loads of files to test the parsing capabilities of `nu_plugin_bio`.
 For small to medium files, parsing should be quick, and then we can use all the commands we can use with `nushell`.